leer-un-pulsador-con-arduino

 arduino-pulsador-4

-And thus the wiring on a prototype board.
+And this is the wiring on a breadboard.

 arduino-pulsador-5

-Finally, the reading of the PIN state is done normally, as we saw in the tutorial digital inputs in Arduino.
+Finally, reading the state of the PIN is done normally, just as we saw in the tutorial Digital Inputs in Arduino.

 const int inputPin = 2;